ibm-cloud-docs/openwhisk/tutorial_action.md

 ## Create the `ow-sdk-action` action

 The `ow-sdk-action` action is a Node.js program that calls the other two actions: `cos-access` and `db-access`.
 When invoked, the `ow-sdk-action` action code acts as a custom sequence, first calling `cos-access`, then `db-access`, and finally `cos-access` again.
-The results of each action are stored in a variable called `chained_action_results`, which is then returned at the end.
+The results of each action are stored in a variable that is called `chained_action_results`, which is then returned at the end.
 When the action is invoked, follow the code comments to see what is happening.

 1. From the **Actions** page, create a third action called `ow-sdk-action`.